YakirHasid/Machine-Learning-Project/README.md

 Finally, we discussed about the importance of the parameters of a binary classifier and how it affects on the algorithm results and on the classifier performance.

+# Part C
+## Q12 : The effect of the normalization of the characteristics on the performance of the algorithms